 - the video title

 - the video transcript (if available)

 Wistia’s SEO functionality automatically includes this metadata in your website to optimize your site for search engine indexing.
 Using recommended markup makes it easier for Google to discover and index your content.
 Follow these steps to make your video SEO game top notch.

 When search engines, like Google, crawl a page on your website, they can only identify and index a video properly if the page includes the right video markup.
-Google has extensive technical documentation about adding that markup (if you're feeling like a light read), but you don't need to worry about it!
-Wistia's Standard and Popover embeds automatically put that markup on the page for you.
+Google has extensive technical documentation about adding that markup (if you’re feeling like a light read), but you don’t need to worry about it!
+Wistia’s Standard embeds automatically put that markup on the page for you.

-When you add a Standard Wistia embed on a page, we'll inject the following
+When you add a Standard Wistia embed on a page, we’ll inject the following markup in the

 <head> section for search engines to find: